drvinceknight/Nashpy/docs/text-book/strategies.rst

 ---------

-1. For the following vectors explain which ones are valid mixed strategy vectors for a strategy set of size 5.
+1. For the following vectors explain which ones are valid strategy vectors for an action set of size 5.
 If there are not: explain why.

    1. :math:`\sigma=(1, 0, 0, 0, 0)`
    2. :math:`\sigma=(1/4, 1/4, 0, 0, 1/4)`